chevtong/blue-bike-map/README.md

 ### Parkings Screen
 - List out the parking stations with more than 50% available spots.
-- List the parking station in ascending order.
+- Sort the parking stations in ascending order.
-- Tap the station card to open the Google Maps URL.
+- Tap the station's card to open the Google Maps URL.

 ---